 ‘Unfit’ conduct is categorised as:

-- Failing to deliver tax returns and/or pay tax liabilities to HMRC
+- not delivering tax returns or paying tax liabilities to HMRC

-- Failing to co-operate with an insolvency practitioner or the Official Receiver
+- not co-operating with an insolvency practitioner or the Official Receiver

 How to notify Companies House